benwatsonuk/calc-test/README.md

 That's it!
 Navigate to the stated port and try out some basic calculations.

+## To test the application

+The tests for the application can be run by typing

+`npm test`

 ### Notes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).